dEAduction/dEAduction/CONTRIBUTING.md

 ### On free software

 - GNU's article [What is free
-    software?](https://www.gnu.org/philosophy/free-sw.html) covers the basics in a
+    software?](https://www.gnu.org/philosophy/free-sw.html) covers the basics
-    rigourous way.
+    in a rigourous way.
-- The page [How to Contribute to Open Source](https://opensource.guide/how-to-contribute/) is a great introduction to free software in practice if you never contributed before.
-It will tell you what to expect from this first experience.
+- The page [How to Contribute to Open Source](https://opensource.guide/how-to-contribute/) is a great introduction to free software in practice if you have never contributed before.